cornelltech/INFO-5400/Assignments-Schedule.md

 #### Lab 1:
 Students will be assigned to visit and shadow physicians at specific sites.
 After the visit, students will be expected to make a report detailing their observations and propose a solution.
 In addition, students will present their observations in class.

-Hospital visits will occur on 10/7
+Hospital visits will occur on **10/7**
-Presentation and report are due on 10/17.
+Presentation and report are due on **10/17**.

-More details on the lab to come.
+**Lab Guideline**
+For your report and presentation explain in detail the following:
+	- Introduce hospital setting ( area,main contact/guide)
+	- Explain and describe the members or staff present in the hospital setting(who are they and what are there roles).
+Who works in the hospital setting?
+	- Describe the workflow, what happens in the hospital setting?
+	- Based on your observations, what worked well and why ?
+	- Based on your observation, what did not work well and why?
+	- Propose a basic solution to one of the problems/challenges you observed.
+Why would it solve the problem you are trying to address?

+#### Final Project checkpoint
+Students will submit a short report on their final project outline and describe the project status/progress.
+(Graded Pass/Fail) This checkpoint is due **10/17**.

 #### Final Project checkpoint
 Students will submit a short report on their final project outline and describe the project status/progress.
 (Graded Pass/Fail) This checkpoint is due 10/17.